 Cuyahoga County Animal Shelter to reopen Saturday after learning what caused dogs to get sick

-VALLEY VIEW, Ohio– Officials at the Cuyahoga County Animal Shelter say they will reopen Saturday after learning what caused two dogs to get ill and die.
+VALLEY VIEW, Ohio-- Officials at the Cuyahoga County Animal Shelter say they will reopen Saturday after learning what caused two dogs to get ill and die.

 The shelter closed last week and officials have been cleaning because five dogs passed away.